-- (j) Expected contributions to the defined benefit pension plans of the Company for the next annual reporting period as at December 31, 2020 is NT\$3,468 thousand. - B. Defined contribution plans - (a) With effect on July 1, 2005, the company has established the regulation for the contribution of pension fund in accordance with the "Labor Pension Act" which is applicable to employees of ROC nationality.
-For the employees electing to adopt the "Labor Pension Act" for retirement, the company allocates 6% of the respective monthly salary to their individual personal pension account at Labor Insurance Bureau.
-Pension will be disbursed on the basis of the deposit in the personal pension account with accumulated return payable monthly or in lump sum. - (b) In FY2020 and FY2019, the Company has recognized pension expenses amounted to NT\$55,653 thousand and NT\$54,080 thousand in accordance with the regulation for determination of pension allocation.
+(j) Expected contributions to the defined benefit pension plans of the Company for the next annual reporting period as at December 31, 2021 is NT\$3,429 thousand.

+B. Defined contribution plans

+(a) As of July 1, 2005, the Company instituted the defined contribution retirement plan according to the "Labor Pension Act", applicable to the native employees.
+The Company shall contribute the amount equivalent to 6% of the monthly salary of respective native employees to the individual pension accounts of the employees at Labor Insurance Bureau, with respect to the labor pension

+- system under the "Labor Pension Act" chosen by employees.
+Retired employees may claim for pension disbursement in accordance with the status of their individual accounts and the cumulative contribution in the account through monthly payment or in lump sum. - (b) The pension expenses recognized under the Company's defined contributed pension regulations were NT\$59,015 thousand and NT\$55,653 thousand in 2021 and 2020.

-(16) EQUITY
+(17) EQUITY